awslabs/s3-connector-for-pytorch/examples/benchmark/README.md

 sharding: True|False # if the samples have been packed into TAR archives.
 ```

-The benchmarking scenario will need to reference this dataset.
-See `./configuration/dataloading.yaml`
-or `./configuration/sharding.yaml` for reference.
+This dataset can then be referenced in an experiment with an entry like `dataset: custom_dataset` (note that we're
+omitting the *.yaml extension).
+This will result in running the benchmarks against this dataset.
+Some experiments have
+already been defined for your reference - see `./configuration/dataloading.yaml` or `./configuration/sharding.yaml`.

 _Note: Ensure the bucket is in the same region as the EC2 instance to eliminate network latency effects in your
 measurements._